Start9Labs/documentation/site/source/user-manual/backups/index.rst

   Restore Embassy from a previous backup.

 .. topic-box::
-  :title: LAN Backup Setup
+  :title: LAN Shared Folder Setup
   :link: cifs-setup/index
   :icon: scylla-icon scylla-icon--networking
   :class: large-5
   :anchor: Setup

-  Setup a Shared Network Folder on your laptop/desktop.
+  Setup a Shared Network Folder on a desktop, laptop, or drive on your local network.

 .. raw:: html